-The curious case of manufacturing capacity utilization: Why hasn’t it recovered from the Great Recession? has been added to your bookmarks.
+The curious case of manufacturing capacity utilization: Why hasn’t it recovered from the Great Recession? has been saved

 Manufacturing capacity utilization—an important measure of inflation—is yet to reach pre-recessionary levels.
 What does this mean for different industries, and for the economy as a whole?